Comparison of Portuguese and Spanish: Dissimilar words

 Despite the mostly cognate vocabulary between Spanish and Portuguese, a significant number of common words are entirely different in the two languages (although in some cases cognates exist, but are rare or archaic in one of the two languages).
 Examples include the following:

 Vocabulary differences between the two languages arose from various factors.
 Portuguese and Spanish evolved separately from the Middle-Ages onwards and Portuguese being more Atlantic, didn't absorb much Mediterranean influence:

 French influence

 Both Portuguese and, to a lesser degree, Spanish have borrowed loanwords either directly from French or by way of French as an intermediary from other (mostly Greco-Latin) sources.
-Here are some examples where Portuguese uses French-derived words in everyday situations:
+Here are some examples where Portuguese uses French-derived words in everyday situations (quotation marks mean unassimilated French spellings):